jshafer817/PoolmonViz/README.md

 Things become even more challenging when the memory leak is small and accumulates over months.
 Such memory leaks rarely show up as top users and are easily missed.

+PoolmonViz consists of two parts
+* poolmon-powershell.ps1
+* visualize.py

+poolmon-powershell.ps1 periodically collects snapshots of memory usage and stores them as a set of CSV files in the directory from which it is launched.
+The periodicity and duration of collection can be controlled by modifying the last line of the script.

+Once poolmon-powershell.ps1 has collected all the different CSV files, visualize.py can then be invoked to create a plot of the memory usage of each tag over time.
+By default, the following tags are plotted
+* 5 top tags that have the highest peak usage
+* 5 top tags that have the highest average usage
+* 5 top tags that show the biggest percentage increase

+visualize.py has several options that allow it to plot either the total size per tag, or the number of allocations per tag, and is controlled by the -t/--type command line option.

 ![Screenshot](images/Screenshot_1.PNG)